Greenford/predicting.billboard.100/README.md

 What is emotional self-consistency?
 Take a look at the image below from Laing's article.

 (Image)[]
 Notice that most of the tracks on the album *good kid, m.A.A.d city* are more self-consistent than those of *To Pimp A ButterFly*.
-Another definition would be the absolute difference between musical sentiment and lyrical sentiment.
+Another definition would be the absolute similarity between musical sentiment and lyrical sentiment.

 ### Data Collection
 [Million Song Dataset](http://millionsongdataset.com/)